-Executive Directors
+- Executive Directors

-For Executive Directors, the provisions foreseen in the Succession Plan for the Board Chairman and CEO will be followed, implemented further to CNMV Technical Guide 1/2019 (section three, 6), on proposal from the Appointments & Remuneration Committee, and approved by the Board of Directors on 25 September 2019.
-In turn, this plan has taken this Section Policy into account for the process.
+For Executive Directors, the provisions foreseen in the Succession Plan for the Board Chairman and CEO will be followed, implemented further to CNMV Technical Guide 1/2019 (section three, 6), on proposal from the Appointments & Remuneration Committee, approved by the Board of Directors on 25 September 2019 and amended by the Board of Directors on 25 September 2019.
+In turn, the Succession Plan takes the Selection Policy into account.